netxms/netxms-doc/admin/preface.rst

 chapter. :ref:`administration` is main chapter, that provides all necessary information to successfully operate NetXMS.
 List of built in monitoring options can be found there: :ref:`getting-things-monitored` chapter.
-There is also big chapter about :ref:`NXLS scripting<scripting>`
+There is also big chapter about :ref:`NXLS scripting<scripting>`.

+Mostly this document describes work with Desktop and Web management consoles.
+Mostly they have similar functionality so there is no separated descriptions of them.
+Web based console have some limitation, this limitations will be described in a feature text as a notes.
+There is separate part that describes :ref:`Mobile NetXMS agent configuration GUI<monitoring-mobile-device>` and :ref:`Mobile Console<mobile-console>`.

-This document does not contain detailed description of NetXMS and it's architecture.
+This document does not contain detailed description of NetXMS architecture.
 To get this information please refer to Concept guide.

 What is NetXMS
 ==============